 Outdoor sports and recreational activities for children and adults resumed on June 22.
 Indoor sports and recreational activities may resume on July 6.
 Operators must implement measures to prevent the transmission of COVID-19.
+Note: this guideline is not intended to be used for animal competitions.
+For competitive and show events involving animals, please refer to the Racing and Rodeo Guidelines.

 COVID-19 droplet transmission is much more likely when individuals are in close contact.
 The likelihood of transmission between individuals participating in sport, physical activity and recreation in an indoor setting is significantly higher.
 Transmission is less likely in an outdoor setting, where air flow is greater and there is more space for individuals to keep physically distanced.